What does roadside assistance cover?

 It will depend on a number of factors, including your location and road conditions.

-The Budget Direct roadside contractor or the tow-truck operator will let you know they’re on their way and, if necessary, update you on their estimated time of arrival.
+This tracking service is available in selected areas only: If it’s not available in your area the contractor (or tow-truck operator) will instead call to let you know they’re on their way and, if necessary, update you on their ETA.

 Our goal is to get you back on the road as soon as possible.

 Yes – Budget Direct will assist you whether you’re stranded at home or on the road.

 If you get a flat battery, Budget Direct Roadside Assistance can jump-start your vehicle; or, if necessary, replace the battery at your cost.

 If we can’t get you moving again quickly with an easy fix over the phone, we’ll dispatch either a Budget Direct roadside contractor or a tow truck to assist you.

 Any tow will be free up to the following distances: